 International collaboration

 Online-facilitated exploitation and abuse crosses borders with ease; an aligned, international response is vital.
+International cooperation can contribute to building a safer internet for children if governments, technology companies and civil society organisations work together.

 You can find more detailed information about how international cooperation can help tackle child sexual abuse online in our frameworks, the Model National Response and the Global Strategic Response, and their online guides.